maemo-leste/maemo-user-guide/source/chapters/email.rst

 When you write the subject, the title of the window changes from *New message*, to that title.

-The options for a new message are the same as for Editing message.
+The options for a new message are the same as for :ref:`editing messages <chapters/email:Edit message>`.

 E-mail account screen
 ---------------------